 INCLUDED IN PRICE

 NOT INCLUDED IN PRICE

 TRAVEL DOCUMENTS REQUIRED

 American, Canadian, British, EU and Australian guests will need a valid passport and return plane ticket to enter Argentina.
 All Australian and Canadian residences are required to pay a reciprocity fee, prior to your trip, to legally enter Argentina.
 Please click here to make your purchase.

-Rates are based on single room and shared guide.
+Rates are based on 7 nights ad 6 days fishing, and include single room and shared guide.